 Under the provisions of Chapter 78, P.L.
 2011, the State requires contributions from employees or retirees toward premiums for health benefits.
 The amount of the contribution is the higher of 1.5% of base salary (Chapter 2), or Chapter 78, s.39 (subject to phase-in requirements of sections 40-44), or any locally or contractually required contribution that applies to an employee.
-In addition, the base salary reported in the quarterly pension reports should agree with the subsidiary records.

 Auditor noted that proper payroll deductions were not being withheld from employees for pensions and health contributions.
-Also, the base salary amounts reported in the PERS and PFRS pension reports were not accurate.